How To Make A PDF Editable: 6 Easy Steps That You Can Do Yourself - The European Business Review

 Do you need to share a document with someone but can’t send them the original file?
 If so, then you’ll need to find a way of converting it into an editable document instead.
 A PDF is an excellent way of sharing a document without sacrificing its design.
 However, there are occasions when you might want to make a PDF editable instead of keeping it as a PDF.
 For example, if the person viewing your document doesn’t have access to the same fonts or software that you used to create the PDF file.
 Alternatively, maybe you need to send someone information in Word format but they don’t have access to Word documents either.
 Once again, this is where making your PDF editable comes in useful.
 There are several ways that you can do this and in this blog post we’ll explain everything you need to know about how to make a PDF editable:

-What is an Editable PDF?
+What is an Editable PDF

-An editable PDF is just like a normal PDF document except that it can be edited, you can edit PDF by yourself.
+An editable PDF is just like a normal PDF document except that it can be edited, you can edit PDF by yourself with SwifDoo PDF.
 This means that someone who opens the file can make changes to it in the same way that they would with a Word document.
 You can make a PDF file editable in one of two ways.
 The first is by converting it into a Word document and then saving it as a PDF again.
-The other way is by adding a special feature to the PDF that makes it possible to edit the document.
+The other way is by adding a special feature to the PDF that makes it possible to edit PDF.
 TIP: When converting a PDF into a Word document, you can choose to keep the layout of the PDF or you can use the Word table of contents so that the sections of your document are in the same order.

 How to make a PDF Editable with Google Docs